 Exam-Style Reference Use and Best Answer Strategy

 Key Takeaways

-• CHST scenario questions often test judgment about which reference or authority should control the next action.
+• The CHST exam is 200 multiple-choice questions delivered at a Pearson VUE / PSI test center; many items test which reference or authority should control the next action.

 • The best answer usually controls immediate exposure first, then verifies details through the correct standard, plan, competent person, qualified person, manufacturer, SDS, or AHJ.

-• Avoid answer choices that rely only on memory, habit, production pressure, generic training, or paperwork after the hazard remains uncontrolled.
+• Avoid choices that rely only on memory, habit, production pressure, generic training, or paperwork while a hazard remains uncontrolled.

+Exam-Style Reference Use and Best Answer Strategy